xXleowXx/gitlab-charts/doc/development/README.md

 {{ template "serviceHost" $details }}
 ```

-In the above example, we want to add some addition data to a Map before passing it to a template function for output.
+In the above example, we want to add some additional data to a Map before passing it to a template function for output.
 We trapped the output of the `set` function by assigning it to the the `$_` variable.
 Without this assignment, the
 template would try to output the result of `set` (which returns the Map it modified) as a string.